 To add a picture, select the Change Picture button.
 Then, select Upload.
 Accepted file types include: .jpg; .jpeg; .gif; .bmp; .png; .ico; .mac; .pic; .pict; .pnt; .pntg; .tif; and .tiff.

-Pronouns can be added to a profile card, which will be visible in Discussions.
-Pronouns are not visible on the Classlist.
+Pronouns can be added to a profile card, which will be visible in Discussions and in the Classlist.

-To make pronouns visible, select Your Name.
-Then, select Account Settings from the menu [A].
+To make pronouns visible, select Your Name [A].
+Then, select Account Settings from the menu [B].

 Select the box to "Allow others to see my pronouns" [A], then select Use different pronouns [B].